PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week2Day1.md

 *Video 1.
 Deep Blue*

-__1.1c__ IBM's Deep Blue uses a a) symbolic or b) connectionist approach to AI?
-Select one of the options, and explain your choice.

-__1.1d__ Two intelligent agents are playing chess with a clock.
-One of them is called 'Deep Blue', while the other is called Gary Kasparov.
+__1.1c__ Two intelligent agents are playing chess with a clock.
+One of them is Deep Blue, while the other is Gary Kasparov.
 Roughly specify the task environment for Deep Blue (this means you will have to specifying each letter in PEAS), and determine each of the following properties of this task environment:

 1. a) Fully observable or b) partially observable
 2. a) Deterministic or b) stochastic